Danoonn/SolutionGroup3/readmefile.txt

 4. If the Legend.jpg file cannot be found, the you have to go to your local computer -> users -> username -> source -> repos -> Workshop 8 -> DslPackage -> Resources -> Legend.jpg
 5. When selecting the Legend.jpg, your local path have been created and all the errors relating to the image path have been solved.

+Instructions for the DSL diagram
+1. Select the 'Configure the startup projects' next to the start debugging button.
+2. In ths single startup project, change from Dsl to DslPackage and save the change.
+3. Clean the solution, then build the solution.
+4. Start the solution and the program will work.